kuyucuburak/reachard/README.md

 ## Documentation

 Reachard is very easy to use.
 All of details are explained below.
-Let's say that we have `PermissionUtils` and `TimeUtils` classes in our app.
+Let's say that we have `TimeUtils` classes in our app.

 ### Put